flyinprogrammer/learn-mtls-the-hard-way/docs/handson_mkcert.md

 ## Installation

-You should probably use the official, and up-to-date [installtion guide](https://github.com/FiloSottile/mkcert#installation), but at one point in time these commands worked for installing the CLI tool.
+You should probably use the official, and up-to-date [installation guide](https://github.com/FiloSottile/mkcert#installation), but at one point in time these commands worked for installing the CLI tool.

 <Tabs defaultValue="macos" values={[{ label: 'macOS', value: 'macos', },{ label: 'Linux', value: 'linux', }]}>